scalableminds/wknml/docs/wknml.md

 **Notes**:

-  Setting a task or user bounding boxes will cause wK to 1) render these visually and 2) prevent data loading from outside them.
+  Setting a task bounding boxes will cause wK to 1) render these visually and 2) prevent data loading from outside them.

 **Attributes**: